TheDigitalCatOnline/blog_source/pelican/content/python-oop-tdd-example-part2.markdown

         return max(self.bits, other_bits), sb_other
 ```

 It checks if the `other` argument has a `bits` attribute, otherwise converts it into a `SizeBinary`.
-Then it returns the converted argument and the greatest length between this latter and `self`.
+Then it returns the converted argument and the greatest length between the latter and `self`.
 Using this function I can then implement some magic methods such as

 ``` python
     def __add__(self, other):